Trauma Service

 Department of Surgery (Chairman)

-Dr. Teresa LI Cluster Chief Executive
+Dr. Theresa LI Cluster Chief Executive

 Hong Kong West Cluster